 Share your experience (in French if you can) in the comments below.

-#JustASK advice column, launched in 2002 on my YouTube channel, is written from an honest, direct and down-to-earth point of view.
+#JustASK advice column, launched in 2002, and ended in 2018, on my YouTube channel, is written from an honest, direct and down-to-earth point of view.
 From navigating between different cultures, traveling, learning languages, getting your ducks in a row, to growing personally and professionally abroad.

 Want to submit a question of your own?

 Comment down below 👇